Helping you find the right answers

 What facilities will the stadium have for pre-and post-match activities?

-The aim is to have a large area used as a matchday Fan Zone.
-This will be a vibrant part of the matchday experience and allow the atmosphere to spill outside of the stadium itself.
-It will include space for bars, cafes, restaurants and entertainment.
+The aim is also to have a large external area to the east of the stadium used as a matchday Fan Plaza.
+This space, about the same size at the city’s Pier Head would be the focus of pre- and post-match entertainment and activity.
+It will be a vibrant part of the matchday experience and allow the atmosphere to spill outside of the stadium itself.
+It will include space for bars, cafes, retail and entertainment.

 Does Everton Football Club own Bramley-Moore Dock?